 Methodology: How we tested ExpressVPN Keys

-To get the true ExpressVPN Keys experience down, we took a first-hand approach to testing the app and its extensions.
-We wanted to see how it works from a regular user’s perspective, instead of mirroring what’s been said on other review sites.
+To get the true ExpressVPN Keys experience down, I took a first-hand approach to testing the app and its extensions.
+I wanted to see how it works from a regular user’s perspective, instead of mirroring what’s been said on other review sites.

-As such, we personally used every single feature of the password manager and explored what makes it different from similar tools we’ve tested.
-Our tests focused on the app’s features, its effectiveness, and how trustworthy the provider is.
-Here’s a summary of our methods.
+As such, I personally used every single feature of the password manager and explored what makes it different from similar tools we’ve tested.
+My tests focused on the app’s features, its effectiveness, and how trustworthy the provider is.
+Here’s a summary of my methods.

 Features

-Normally, we’d look at features included in the free and premium plans of a password manager.
-Because there’s no free version of ExpressVPN Keys, we simply used all of its options as any normal user would.
-We then compared it to other password managing apps, making note of any important missing features and what we’d like to see in future updates.
+Normally, I’d look at the features included in both free and premium plans.
+Since ExpressVPN Keys doesn’t offer a free version, I used all of its features as a regular user would.
+I then compared it with other password managers, noting any important gaps and areas where I’d like to see improvements in future updates.

 Effectiveness

-We tested how effective ExpressVPN Keys is at securing your passwords and other sensitive data.
-This implies checking the provider’s encryption algorithm, architecture (see: zero-knowledge encryption), and whether two-factor and biometric authentication is available.
-We also measured how easy it is to use each feature and whether they worked as advertised.
+I tested how effective ExpressVPN Keys is at securing passwords and other sensitive data.
+This included examining its encryption, zero-knowledge architecture, and support for two-factor and biometric authentication.
+I also evaluated how easy each feature is to use and whether everything worked as advertised.

 Trustworthiness

-Here is a full description of our testing methodology for password managers.
+Here is a full description of the testing methodology all Comparitech reviewers use for password managers.